Frequently Asked Questions

 How many students major in Classics?

 At any one time we might have anywhere from 30 to 70 Classics majors!
-Every year between 10 and 25 students graduate with degrees in Classics, while new students sign up over the course of the year.
+In any given year we see from 5 to 25 students graduate with degrees in Classics, while new students sign up over the course of the year.

 What is the size of the faculty of the Classics Department?